valuesetworkbench/valuesetworkbench.github.io/docs/installation.md

 * [x] ***Execute the Installation Script.***
 ```
 cd valueset-workbench-docker
-./start.sh
+./start.sh (for Mac/Linux)
+./start.bat (for Windows)
 ```

+!!! warning
+    This Quick Start installations should be used for local workstation installations only!
+This will generate a self-signed certificate and leave the admin username/password set to the default (```admin/admin```).
+For more secure installation options, see below.
-By default, when started the Value Set Workbench will be available at https://localhost/

-On a Mac, you will need to substitute ```localhost``` with the IP address the Docker Machine.
+By default, when started the Value Set Workbench will be available at ```https://localhost/```.
+For a Mac, the service will be available at IP address the Docker Machine.
 You can find this address by running ```docker-machine ip```.

 ## Installation Steps (Customized)
 An installation may be tailored in several ways by either introducing new files or adding parameters to the ```./start.sh``` script.
 These options are described below

 ### External Host Name
 If you are deploying the Value Set Workbench in a production environment, you may need to tell it the hostname where it will be accessed.
 This is necessary for several functions including OAuth2 callbacks.

 You may sepecify an external host via the ```start.sh``` script: